United States Revenue Cutter Service

-Background and establishment
+Background

-Immediately after the American Revolutionary War the new United States was struggling to stay afloat financially.
-National income was desperately needed, and the government determined that a great deal of this income would come from tariffs on imports.
-Because of rampant smuggling, the need was immediate for strong enforcement of tariff laws.
-On 4 August 1790, the United States Congress, urged on by Secretary of the Treasury Alexander Hamilton, created the Revenue-Marine, later renamed the Revenue Cutter Service by act of 31 July 1894 (28 Stat.
+Immediately after the American Revolutionary War, the newly-established United States struggled financially.
+The federal government desperately needed revenue, and determined to raise it chiefly from tariffs on imports.
+Strong enforcement of tariff laws could blunt rampant smuggling.

+Urged on by the nation's first U.S. Secretary of the Treasury, Alexander Hamilton, the U.S. Congress on 4 August 1790 established the Revenue-Marine, later renamed the Revenue Cutter Service by act of July 31, 1894 (28 Stat.
 171).

-A cutter vessel is a small or medium-sized boat or sailing ship, built for speed and with a shallow draught.
+A cutter vessel is a small or medium-sized boat or sailing ship, built for speed and with a shallow draft.
 While some larger cutters had two or three masts, many cutters had only one, located more centrally on the ship than was typical of larger vessels.
 In modern times, any naval ship built for speed and agility is still referred to as a cutter.